chef/automate/components/docs-chef-io/content/automate/chef_automate_license.md

 You cannot use Chef Automate features and capabilities.
 To continue using Chef Automate, apply again for the Chef Automate license using the following steps:

 1. [Contact us](https://www.chef.io/contact-us) to get a license.
-1. If you already have a license key, paste the license key in the box of the popup and check the I agree to the Terms and Service box.
+1. If you already have a license key, paste it in the popup box and check the I agree to the Terms and Service box.
 1. Select **Apply License**.